 The whole region has a collection of stunning off-highway viewpoints, easy to access outdoor recreation and historical locations.
 Choosing where to go is the biggest challenge!
 For more ideas on where to stop, see the Arrow Slocan road trip itineraries.

 Looking for more ideas?
 Find info on regional hikes to explore through this website’s ‘trip planning’ section.

-Here are the top places to stop on your next family visit:
+Here are the top places to stop for a hike or a walk when on your next family visit:

 1. Best Paved Walkway

 The waterfront walkway of Nakusp is a level, paved pathway that winds through a beautiful Japanese Garden and past the Nakusp Public Marina.
 With benches, shade trees and swimming area, it’s the perfect spot to enjoy Arrow Lakes and mountain views.

 2. Shortest Hike with a View

 Vicky’s View is an easy to access and spectacular viewpoint close to town.
 Vicky’s View is reached via the Kuskanax Mountain Road.
 A short hike through the forest is rewarded with awesome views of Nakusp, Monashee and Valhalla Ranges, as well as Upper Arrow lake.